House of Fury: Plot

 As they hide out in Jason's house, Natalie finds out about the memory card in her charm and has Jason try to open it.
-They then find out that Natalie's card needs the other memory card to function, but Nicky in his haste to left it in his locker at the park.
+They then find out that Natalie's card needs the other memory card to function, but Nicky, in his haste, left it in his locker at the park.
 Nicky and Natalie then attempt to get it during the dead of night, but are intercepted by two of Rocco's minions.
 After defeating the minions, a phone rings, and they get into direct contact with Rocco, who threatens their father's death if they do not help him in his quest for revenge.
-Rocco gives gives them one day to find the agent from his past.
+Rocco gives them one day to find the agent from his past.

 Nicky and Natalie get back to Jason's house and find out that they require voice authentication from their father to access the file.
 Jason works through the night to create a file that would match Siu-bo's voice.
-During this time Siu-bo attempts to escape, but is foiled by Rocco's son, who is extremely adept with a bo staff.
-Jason finishes the file, and is finally able to access the database.
+During this time, Siu-bo attempts to escape but is foiled by Rocco's son, who is extremely adept with a bo staff.
+Jason finishes the file and is finally able to access the database.
 They find out that Rocco's target is actually Uncle Chiu, who turns out to be the same agent that left Rocco paralyzed and captured him.
-Nicky and Natalie try to leave to recover their father and find Uncle Chiu, but Jason traps them in his studio, and reveals that he is Siu-bo's co-agent and does not want them to get hurt.
+Nicky and Natalie try to leave to recover their father and find Uncle Chiu, but Jason traps them in his studio and reveals that he is Siu-bo's co-agent and does not want them to get hurt.
 He also reveals that his romantic intentions with Natalie are real, and not just a cover story.